yjitesh1234-gif/electric-vehicle-analysis/README.md

 My Name is jitesh yadav
-I have done the project report on Electric Vehicle Analysis In this project i have analyzed Over Performance.
+I have done the project report on Electric Vehicle Analysis In this project i have analyzed Overall Performance.